mertezz/didomi-challenge/SOLUTION.md

 #### Macros
 Jinja templating adds flexibility but can reduce readability and maintainability.
-Macros were used **only when necessary** to keep the solution simple and maintainable.
+Macros were used only when necessary to keep the solution simple and maintainable.

-The project reuses **community packages** (eg. `dbt_utils.generate_surrogate_key()`) instead of re-implementing standard utilities.
+The project reuses community packages (eg. `dbt_utils.generate_surrogate_key()`) instead of re-implementing standard utilities.

-#### Materialisation TODO
+#### Materialisation
-Materialisaiton are crucial for efficient ...
-For simplicy and easier maintenace the default materialisation has been changed from `view` to `table`.
-An excepiton to these are facts where incremental materialisation is used.
+Materialisations are crucial for efficient data processing and performance.
+For simplicity and easier maintenance, the default materialisation has been changed from `view` to `table`.
+An exception to this are fact models, where incremental materialisation is used.

-Incremantal materialisation can support different strategies.
-In the project there are two examples of such strategies:
-- `delete+insert` - suitable for staging tables
-- `microbatch` - suitable for large dataset and iterative reloads

-Both are dbt's built in strategies that are implemented with an additional step (dbt managed _temp tables).
-While loading the target an additional temporary table is build from which then the load reads and inserts the data into the target.
-Unfortunatelly this intermediate step cannot be skipped so the only way to improve is to potentially try to create your own materialisation type (which comes with a maintenance overhead).

-TODO:
--- DELETE+INSERT strategy
--- The incremental stage table drives the load (defines the period, batch and keys for delete+insert) -- Unique key is used to first delete records from the target fact.
-This enables backfills of the desired period -- Target records are deleted based on distinct keys from the stage table -- Full column scan of target keys is required for deletion -- Incremental mode creates an additional _temp table from the stage -- Event time filters are applied only in the stage table, here are not needed -- Additional performance improvements could be achieved with dbt predicates and microbatching -- Example:
---  dbt run -s +fct_event --vars '{"start_date": "2025-11-01", "end_date": "2025-11-12"}'

-RELOAD :  dbt run -s +consent_company_day --vars '{"start_date": "2025-09-05", "end_date": "2025-09-06"}'
--- Define daily load interval (inclusive)
--- default: yesterday → today, overridable via --vars

-dbt run -s +fct_event --vars '{"start_date": "2025-11-01", "end_date": "2025-11-12"}'
+Incremental strategies are covered in the section [Load & backfill strategies](#load--backfill-strategies).

 #### Data & code checks
 Several tests were created to demonstrate dbt testing functionality.